OmaymaS/Logistic-Regression-Coefficients-Interpretation/odds_ratios.md

 - **The log odds of the probability of being in an honor class $log(O)$ = -1.12546** which is the intercept value we got from fitting the logistic regression model.

-### Logistic Regression With a Single Dichotomous Predictor Variable
+### Logistic Regression with a Single Dichotomous Predictor Variable
 Here we will use a binary predictor variable **female** in our model:
 $$logit(p)=\beta_{0}+ \beta_{1}*female$$